manupillai308/SiameseNet/README.md

 # SiameseNet
-Siamese Network with Triplet loss for Face Embedding
+A nobel approach to creating Siamese Network with Triplet loss for Face Embedding using Tensorflow.